 Summer is when the Great Southern region really shines, but that is also when it’s at its busiest with holidaying families from Perth, and the best accommodation – whether cabins, apartment rentals, holiday houses, or caravan parks – is in great demand.
 It’s essential to book ahead for summer.

-Note that our Denmark to Albany road trip is a continuation of our Perth to Margaret River drive and Margaret River to Denmark drive.
-You cannot drive directly to Denmark from Perth but if you’re in a hurry, you could skip the Margaret River region and drive to Denmark via Bridgetown, Manjimup, Pemberton, and Walpole to Denmark.
-See that Margaret River to Denmark drive for details.
+Our Denmark to Albany road trip is a continuation of our Perth to Margaret River drive and Margaret River to Denmark drive.
+If you don’t have much time, you could skip the Margaret River region, and take a more direct route from Perth to Denmark via Bridgetown, Manjimup, Pemberton, and Walpole to Denmark.
+See the Margaret River to Denmark drive for details.

 Driving from Denmark to Albany in the Great Southern region of Western Australia is a must for lovers of great wine, waves and wildflowers.
-To get to Denmark, see the link above.
 Here’s where to stop on your Denmark to Albany road trip:

 Located on the picturesque banks of the tranquil Denmark River and beloved by Western Australian holidaymakers for its superb surfing, fishing, swimming, and boating, Denmark is a delightful little town to spend a couple of days.